numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Introduction
 =============

 This document presents the main ideas and concepts of the performance assessment within the COCO platform.
 We start from a collection of recorded data from the algorithm benchmarked that is function (indicator in the case of multi-objective, function and constraint in the case of constraint optimization) values together with number of calls to the function to reach this function value.
 This latter represents the cost of the algorithm.
-This means that we exclude measuring cost in terms of CPU or wall-clock time to avoid measurement that depends on the programming language, the computer where the experiments were run [#]_.
+This means that we exclude measuring cost in terms of CPU or wall-clock time to avoid measurement that depends on the programming language or the computer where the experiments were run [#]_.
 The shortcomings and unfortunate consequences of benchmarking based on CPU was discussed in [Hooker:1995]_.

 From the collection of function values, number of function evaluations we extract runtime to reach target function values.
 This comes as a natural consequence of our prerequisite to present *quantitative* performance measures (as opposed to simple rankings of algorithm performances).